 11. Liquid moment

-forming arc through air.
+slow-motion, forming an arc through the air.

 Context: Dark candlelit interior, single warm light source.